-If the companies outside the U.S. have been slightly better fundamentally than their U.S. counterparts, how can we explain this huge outperformance of U.S. stocks?
-As shown in the blue highlight below, the U.S. outperformance has been driven by companies getting more expensive.
-Over this period, S&P 500 multiple expansion has added nearly 600 bps per year to performance, while the MSCI EAFE multiple has been about flat.
+If the fundamental return of the companies outside the U.S. have been slightly better than their U.S. counterparts, how can we explain the huge outperformance of U.S. stocks?
+As highlighted in blue below, the U.S. outperformance has been driven by the expansion of multiples of companies in the U.S. Over this period, S&P 500 multiple expansion has added nearly 600 bps per year to performance, while the MSCI EAFE multiple has been about flat.
 And, on top of that, foreign currency has been a headwind for U.S. based investors allocating overseas, contributing an additional 300+ bps headwind to returns.